atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

 ## 8. Add Authentication

-In this example I'll use "[IdentityServer4](http://identityserver.io/)" on server side and I'll use "[angular-auth-oidc-client](https://github.com/damienbod/angular-auth-oidc-client)" angular module on client side.
+In this example, I'll use "[IdentityServer4](http://identityserver.io/)" on server-side and I'll use "[angular-auth-oidc-client](https://github.com/damienbod/angular-auth-oidc-client)" angular module on client-side.

 ```shell
 npm install angular-auth-oidc-client --save